Data Locker is a robust solution for storing and extracting raw data, offering both rich data and the ease of obtaining it.

 Creating Hourly Folders

-If there is no data for a specific hour, Data Locker doesn't create a folder for it.
-This might lead to a situation where automated processes break.
-The process expects 25 folders but there are less because some folders are not present.
+If there is no data for a specific hour, Data Locker still creates a folder for it.
+This might lead to a situation where automated processes break because a folder exists but is empty.

-Always design your data retrieval processes such that they can handle the absence of hourly folders.
+Always design your data retrieval processes such that they can handle empty hourly folders.

 Over 99% of integrated ad networks use AppsFlyer's attribution links for clicks and impressions attribution.
 For these networks, Data Locker provides the full engagements data.

 However, Self-reporting networks (SRNs) only share the engagement data of clicks and impressions that result in an install.